shawnkost/good-games/README.md

 * User can create an account/sign in/use a demo account

 ## Planned Features
-* Add a contact me page where the user can read a description about the project/contact me with feedback
 * Show games on a users list on their profile page
 * Add more information to the game details page about genres, etc.